 My Magic Breath by Nick Ortner helps kids find ways to calm down and focus on breathing.
 Kids will learn that taking a “magic breath” allows them to control their emotions.
 Use this book to encourage kids to think about their breath and use it as a tool to calm down.

-Lesson Idea: This book is perfect for breathing exercises.
+Lesson Idea: This self-regulation book is perfect for breathing exercises.
 As you read the story, stop and have children participate in taking breaths, using the story as your guide.
 Use visuals to teach children different breathing strategies, and hang them for reference.

 Writing Idea: Use the writing prompt “Breathing helps me…” to facilitate students making the connection between the things taught in the book and their own lives.
 How can breathing help them?

 - My Breathing Book – Kids can make their own breathing storybook to read as a reminder of when and where to use deep breathing in their day-to-day life.

 - Breathing Art – This book offers an opportunity to create beautiful art to match one’s breathing and the cover artwork.
 Use watercolor paints and short colorful strokes to express the movement of our breath.

 2. Listening to My Body

 By reading Listening to My Body by Gabi Garcia, students will learn about sensations and connections between feelings and their bodies.
 His book helps kids build the vocabulary to know what they are feeling.

 Lesson Idea: After reading the story, discuss the “Let’s practice” ideas at the bottom of the pages in the book.
 Create an anchor chart and brainstorm the sensations we may experience with certain feelings.